Are you getting the financial advice you paid for?

 Reviewing your financial plan at least once a year is a great

 way to keep your financial goals on track.
-Paying for an annual
+You can pay a financial

-review service with a financial planner is an option if you are not
+planner for an annual review service if you are not confident

-confident to review your financial plan, but make sure you are
+reviewing your own financial plan, but make sure you are receiving

 You don't have to wait for an opt-in statement to end an ongoing